[VibeCoding] Fixing the 'integrity' attribute error

 It's been a while.

-Sujun from the Systems Development Department is becoming more and more like an AI man within the company.
-To
+I'm Sujun from the System Development Department, and I'm quickly becoming something of an AI guru within the company.

-The Chrome extension mentioned in a separate article is based on AI and VibeCoding, but
+The Chrome extension I mentioned in another article uses AI and VibeCoding, but

-when I tried to import the changes on a PC that is different from the PC I normally develop and check the operation, I found that some CSS and JS were not loaded.
+when I tried to import the changes and check that it worked on a PC other than the one I normally use for development, I encountered an issue where some of the CSS and JS were not loading.

-I was very confused as to the phenomenon that the source had not been changed and that it was displayed normally on the development PC.
+I was very confused because I hadn't made any changes to the source and it was displaying normally on my development PC

 Failed to find a valid digest in the 'integrity' attribute for resource 'chrome-extension://pnknjjpncnciijkpdfgfiikmhlmamaid/src/lib/bootstrap.min.css' with computed SHA-384 integrity 'kKU3+OPzehmYTvkHC2v4pQedEFsYRKntOejtb44v+QUK8+Z3UBoSur+7Q3tDF4Rn'.
 The resource has been blocked.

-I did a Google search for the error, but I couldn't find any information that could help resolve my situation.
+I did a Google search on the error, but I couldn't find any information that would help me solve my problem

-The best way to get the problem is to ask the implementer.
+The best way to find out about problems is to ask the implementer

 <link href="../lib/bootstrap.min.css" rel="stylesheet" integrity="sha384-9ndCyUaIbzAi2FUVXJi0CjmCapSmO7SnpJef0486qhLnuZ2cdeRhO02iuK6FUUVM" crossorigin="anonymous">